 Understanding what Pension Wise is and how to use it

-If you are aged 50 or over and have pension based on how much has been paid into your pot (a defined contribution pension), you can get free guidance from Pension Wise - a new service backed by the government.
+If you are aged 50 or over and have pension based on how much has been paid into your pot (a defined contribution pension), you can get free guidance from Pension Wise - a service backed by the government.
 This guide explains how Pension Wise works and how to prepare for your appointment.

 Free, impartial guidance – backed by government